zzzprojects/learn-orm/tutorials/dapper/map-column-names-with-class-properties.md

 }
 ```

-We know it is called `FirstName` in the database, but we have changed the property name to `FName` just to make it something different.
-As a result of just making this change only, let's see what it looks like when you run it.
+We know it is called `FirstName` in the database, but we have changed the property name to `FName` to make it something different.
+As a result of making this change, let's see what it looks like when running it.

 ```csharp
 static void Main(string[] args)